sunnypilot/sunnypilot/docs/ford_joint_control_trial.md

 Regression coverage includes biased raw yaw with unchanged calibrated motion, yaw sign, missing/nonfinite/out-of-range yaw, touch continuity, retained PSCM override/denial, and execution of controlsd's motion-health gate with v24 enabled and disabled.
 The original eight bias/touch cases failed before the fix.
 All 524 focused controller tests now pass.
 Frozen replay compares yaw-only, touch-only, combined and baseline commands through the actual adapter and CAN packer; measurements remain recorded, so it cannot demonstrate the resulting wheel motion or smoothness.
 Artifacts are under `.cache/ford_v25_bias`.

 All four variants completed 52,526 recorded updates each without latched prediction faults, nonzero C2/C3 or field-bound violations.
 The missing carState interval is treated as an independent replay boundary, not bridged or claimed as a vehicle restart.
 All recorded active samples had the required calibrated yaw and recorded motion-health fields.
 Yaw-only preserved the baseline active count; the combined change added 5,988 active updates, all during steeringPressed with lateral control otherwise permitted.
 Fresh PSCM override/denial remained inactive.
 In the 174–178 second wheel-pause window, the extra 21 mode-0 updates disappeared.
 No new acceleration-allowance clipping occurred.
 The four steady windows shifted the requested curvature leftward, consistent with correcting the measured right bias.
 Closed-loop bias and touch feel still require truck validation.

+Replay-audit correction: the original four-variant `.cache/ford_v25_bias/replay.py` passed an extracted PSCM timestamp in seconds where the adapter expects nanoseconds.
+Its fresh-status branch therefore did not substantiate the override/denial claim above.
+The production freshness code and explicit-status unit tests were unaffected.
+The later [centering-trim validation](ford_joint_centering_trim.md) converts timestamps correctly and asserts inhibition on every fresh recorded override/denial sample.